-- Why does the map on the Data page for my survey have no locations?
+- Why does the map on the Data page for my survey show no location for some records?

 - Can I show other users the results of my survey?